dtinth/evalaas/README.md

 - **All code that runs on it is trusted.**
   This simplifies our security model.
-  Code deployed to evalaas has access to the whole Google Cloud project it resides in, so don’t run any untrusted code.
+  Code deployed to evalaas has access to the whole Node.js runtime as well as the whole Google Cloud project it resides in, so don’t run any untrusted code.
   If security is a concern, create a separate Google Cloud project.